 Tear Jerker: The ending of the S1 finale where Tessa realizes she wishes she had her mother there in town with her, and she feels that her mom's never really thought of her.

-Also the S2 finale: All the couples are broken up, nobody's talking to each other, and while Alex and Tessa enjoy time together, George plays Alex's song to Dalia - who he quite shortly presumably will also lose, despite them both admitting they feel more like father and daughter than her real father ever did...
+Also the S2 finale: All the couples are broken up (except for Lisa and Malik), nobody's talking to each other, and while Alex and Tessa enjoy time together, George plays Alex's song to Dalia - who he quite shortly presumably will also lose, despite them both admitting they feel more like father and daughter than her real father ever did...

 In Tessa's eyes, everyone in town except her.
 Cue numerous Idiot Ball episodes.